This Pumpkin Coffee Cake Recipe is moist and perfectly spiced with a thick crumble topping similar to New York crumb cake.

 - Cool completely, and then sift the powdered sugar on top of the cake.

-Baking Time: Like the recipe says, be sure to take this cake out of the oven when a toothpick comes out slightly moist with a couple crumbs…once it cools, it is perfect like this and you don’t want it over-cooked!
+- Baking Time: Like the recipe says, be sure to take this cake out of the oven when a toothpick comes out slightly moist with just a couple crumbs…it is perfect like this!